 Marketing is an essential function for any business looking to succeed in today’s competitive landscape.
 It involves identifying and understanding the needs and desires of consumers, creating and promoting products or services that satisfy those needs, and ultimately convincing consumers to purchase those products or services.
-In this article, we will explore the key concepts of marketing, the marketing mix, digital marketing, measuring marketing effectiveness, and ethics in marketing.
+In this article, we will explore what is marketing concept, the marketing mix, digital marketing, measuring marketing effectiveness, and ethics in marketing.

 Target Audience Identification